-60 nonprofit organizations throughout northeast Michigan, as well as the Community Foundation's largest three programs (Community Impact, Youth Advisory Councils and Women's Giving Circle) will be teaming up to raise funds for the good of our communities!
-Last year, this campaign raised over $156,000 in a 24-hour period.
-Giving Tuesday may be months away yet, but preparations are happening now.
+Looking for Giving Tuesday Northeast Michigan?
+You're in the right place.
+On November 29, 2022, 60 nonprofit organizations throughout northeast Michigan, as well as a few of the Community Foundation's key programs, will team up to raise funds for the good of our communities!
+Last year, this campaign raised over $365,000 in a 24-hour period.

-In its fourth year of providing the platform for local nonprofits to participate in the ever-growing Giving Tuesday movement, the Community Foundation for Northeast Michigan (CFNEM) surpassed last year’s event by far, helping to raise $156,058 for organizations throughout the region on November 27.
+ALPENA – In its seventh year of providing the platform for local nonprofits to participate in the global Giving Tuesday movement, the Community Foundation for Northeast Michigan (CFNEM) helped 60 nonprofit organizations to raise a grand total of $365,387 on November 30.

 Giving Tuesday follows the widely recognized shopping events, Black Friday and Cyber Monday, offering a dedicated day for charitable giving as the holiday season kicks off.
-The hope for this global movement is that people will set aside a few minutes from holiday shopping to give back to their community through the charities and causes they support.
+The hope for this worldwide movement is that people will set aside a few minutes, and perhaps some shopping money, to give back to their community through the charities and causes they support.

-Sixty nonprofits from Alcona, Alpena, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda and Presque Isle Counties participated in the event through the Community Foundation, which provided the online platform, marketing tools and all recording efforts.
-Of the sixty organizations participating in CFNEM’s 2018 campaign, 29 organizations joined in for the first time this year.
+Sixty nonprofits from Alcona, Alpena, Cheboygan, Crawford, Iosco, Montmorency, Ogemaw, Oscoda and Presque Isle Counties participated in the event through the Community Foundation and its three affiliate foundations, which provided the online platform, marketing tools and all recording efforts, free of charge to the participating organizations.
+Every penny of each donation received is going directly to the organization chosen by the donor.

-The Community Foundation hosted nonprofit representatives on Friday, November 30, to announce the final totals, and totals raised for each individual organization.
-Helping to lead some friendly competition and build excitement for the wrap-up event was Grant, the Giving Tuesday Golden Goose, who was unveiled in 2017.
-Grant was presented to Alpena’s Thunder Bay Theatre for raising the most funds ($14,730) during the 24-hour giving event.
-Funds raised on Giving Tuesday will help the professional theatre to complete Phase I of their capital campaign.
-Grant will spend his year with Thunder Bay Theatre, and will move in 2019 to the nonprofit that raises the most funds during Giving Tuesday Northeast Michigan 2019.
+Grant, the Giving Tuesday Golden Goose, who was unveiled in 2017, was presented to Alpena Community College Foundation for raising the most funds ($39,105) during the 24-hour giving event.
+Funds raised on Giving Tuesday will help the organization with scholarships, emergency funds for students, food assistance, department support, and more.
+Grant will spend the upcoming year representing the ACC Foundation and will move in 2023 to the nonprofit that raises the most funds during Giving Tuesday Northeast Michigan next year.